 This long-awaited epic – Scorsese's 30-year quest to bring the story to the screen is well-known – arrives a year behind schedule (thanks to Miramax's post-9/11 squeamishness), but is none the worse for it.

-A bloody, baroque sprawl of a film, Gangs of New York examines a heretofore little-explored chapter in New York history: the early 1860s, where tensions between American-born Manhattanites and the masses of Irish immigrants streaming into the city came to a boil when the controversial Civil War draft - targeting the poor, primarily the Irish - was put into effect, igniting what remain the worst riots the country has ever seen (at least 1200 men, women and children were killed).
+A bloody, baroque sprawl of a film, Gangs of New York examines a heretofore little-explored chapter in New York history: the early 1860s, where tensions between American-born Manhattanites and the masses of Irish immigrants streaming into the city came to a boil when the controversial Civil War draft – targeting the poor, primarily the Irish – was instated, igniting what are still the worst riots the country has ever seen (at least 1200 men, women and children were killed).

 Scorsese holds up this critical period of history as evidence that the America we live in now was, essentially, born during those turbulent times, not in 1776.
-Immigration, racism, political corruption, gang warfare, a disgusting gap between rich and poor, the absence of real freedom in the land of the free - all of today's hot-button issues seethe equally in Scorsese's 1862 New York (specifically the dirt-poor Five Points neighborhood, an Old West-like shantytown where most of the Irish were packed in like sardines).
+Immigration, racism, political corruption, gang warfare, a disgusting gap between rich and poor, the absence of real freedom in the land of the free – all of today's hot-button issues seethe equally in Scorsese's 1862 New York (specifically the dirt-poor Five Points neighborhood, a shantytown in which the Irish were packed in like sardines).

 The history lesson at first takes a back seat to a fairly standard storyline: good guy (Leonardo DiCaprio, credible) vs. bad guy (Daniel Day-Lewis, incredible) and the good woman with a bad past coming between them (Cameron Diaz, just fine).
 At least the story avoids the standard love triangle scenario: When DiCaprio, seeking revenge against Day-Lewis for the death of his father (Liam Neeson), not only infiltrates Day-Lewis's gang but gets involved with his girl, Day-Lewis could hardly care less.
 For his "Bill the Butcher" is far more interested in subjecting others to his cruelty than in wooing women.